 Section 1.
 The governing body of the Columbus Metropolitan Club, Inc. shall be the Board of Trustees.
-It shall consist of a maximum of twenty (20) members in good standing.
+It shall consist of a maximum of twenty-one (21) members in good standing.
 Efforts shall be made to create a board that represents a broad spectrum of the community.

 Section 2.
 Election to the Board shall be for three (3) years.
-No member shall serve more than (2) consecutive threeyear terms.
-If a member serves two (2) years of an unexpired term, that person shall be eligible to be elected to only one full three (3) year term.
-Notwithstanding the prohibitions in Section 1 as to total Board membership, and Section 2 as to total term of service, if a Board member serves as President during his or her last year of a second consecutive three (3) year term, that member shall be permitted to serve as a voting member of the Board of Trustees as immediate past President for a period of one (1) year.
+No member shall serve more than two (2) consecutive three (3) year terms.
+If a member serves one (1) year of an unexpired term, that person shall be eligible to be elected to only one full three (3) year term.
+Notwithstanding the prohibitions in Section 1 as to total Board membership, and Section 2 as to total term of service, if a Board member serves as Chair during his or her last year of a second consecutive three (3) year term, that member shall be permitted to serve as a voting member of the Board of Trustees as immediate past President for a period of one (1) year.

 Section 3.
 Members of the Board of Trustees shall be elected at the Annual Meeting of the membership and shall take office at the first meeting of the Board following the Annual Meeting.

 Section 4.
-A vacancy occurring in any term shall be filled by majority vote by the Board of Trustees from a list prepared by the Nominating Committee.
-Such persons shall serve until the next annual meeting at which time a person shall be elected by the membership to complete a three (3) year term.
+A vacancy occurring in any term shall remain empty until the Nomination Committee convenes for the year to nominate new board members

 Section 5.
 It shall be the responsibility of the Board of Trustees to establish and implement the policies of the Columbus Metropolitan Club, Inc., to approve budgets, to create committees and to hire and annually review the performance of the President and CEO.